SE-TINF22B6/Statify/Documentation/sad.md

 # Statify
 ## Software Architecture Documentation
-> This template is a simplified version based on the documentation templates from IBM Rational Unified Process (RUP) and arc42.org (https://docs.arc42.org/home/)
-> If necessary, you can add more topics related to the architecture design of your application.

 ### 1. Introduction
 #### 1.1 Overview
 For our project, we use a layered architecture.